danielbodnar/awesome-stars/README.md

 ## tailwindcss

+- [saasfly/saasfly](https://github.com/saasfly/saasfly) - Your Next SaaS Template or Boilerplate !
+A magic trip start with `bun create saasfly` .
+The more stars, the more surprises
 - [topeogunleye/Recipe-App-V2](https://github.com/topeogunleye/Recipe-App-V2) - Meal Finder app that pulls from TheMealDB API to allow users to search for and view recipes, or get random recipes.
 Built with React and Tailwind CSS.
 - [masudranashawon/foodverse](https://github.com/masudranashawon/foodverse) - Foodverse is a recipe web application, where a user can search for a variety of recipes and find the ingredients and quantities needed to make each recipe item.
 Also, favorite recipe items can be save
 - [Hashnode/starter-kit](https://github.com/Hashnode/starter-kit) - A blog starter kit to use Hashnode as a Headless CMS using GraphQL APIs.